US-VOTE-POLITICS-EARLY VOTING

 The AP’s race calls are not predictions and are not based on speculation.
 They are declarations based on an analysis of vote results and other election data that one candidate has emerged as the winner and that no other candidate in the race will be able to overtake the winner once all the votes have been counted.

 It sounds simple, right?
 The AP won’t call races until “a clear winner can be determined.”
 But that doesn’t always require all of the votes for every precinct for every race.
 Sometimes it’s all about the math: Can this candidate feasibly win with the votes outstanding in the places they are yet to be counted?
 And that raises another, really important point.
 The AP — and therefore NPR — will not project races.
-The organization will wait until it has certainty to call raises and that is why its race calls are trusted by hundreds of news organizations, including NPR.
+The organization will wait until it has certainty to call races and that is why its race calls are trusted by hundreds of news organizations, including NPR.
 Because the AP waits until there is surety, even if it means waiting just a bit longer to be sure.

 On an ethical note, NPR will not make race calls just because a candidate declares victory, nor will NPR use a concession speech or statement to solely follow a race call either.
 That is true of The Associated Press as well: